Please see below our Privacy Notice. For the time-crunched users, a summary of the points is :

 to publish your story on our site, social media and elsewhere.
 We will only do this with your consent and we will anonymise your personal data;

 to manage your account with us;

-where you have consented to receive information materials, to send you are newsletter and information sheets, to keep in touch with you and tell you about events, goods and services that we offer.
-Remember, you can unsubscribe at any time by contacting firstname.lastname@example.org; and
+where you have consented to receive information materials, to send you our newsletter and information sheets, to keep in touch with you and tell you about events, goods and services that we offer.
+Remember, you can unsubscribe at any time by contacting email@example.com;

 to notify you about changes to our service.